for Intermediate and Advanced Academic ESL Students

-- The College will send a "Welcome to College of Marin" email with your user name and your COM Student ID #.
+- The College will send you a "Welcome to College of Marin" email with your user name and your COM Student ID #.

-- With the COM Student ID, schedule an appointment for a credit ESL test at the Testing Office (415) 485-9469 or come to one of the scheduled Noncredit ESL Student Success Workshops.
+- With the COM Student ID, you can sign up for one of the scheduled ESL Orientation and Placement Workshops.

 - Practice Test (pdf)

-- Also, new students should attend a Credit ESL Student Success Orientation or complete an online orientation available in the MyCOM Portal.
+- OR complete an online orientation available in the MyCOM Portal.